5l1v3r1/Killers.cc-Private-Src-Leak/README.md

 Put the CFG Folder on Your Desktop along with the KIllers folder (The configs are mine, just change em up)

+Legit AA is absolutely Dogshit.

+Once You open the menu You have to press Esc to enable/disable stuff.

 ----->Leaked by nagatoro.#8262
+(Add me if You have any q's)